winngwephyo9/TestingNote/README.md

             }
         }

-        // 3. *** THE KEY OPTIMIZATION ***
-        // Combine all individual OBJ strings into one large string. if (loaderTextElement) loaderTextElement.textContent = 'Combining geometry files...';
-        const combinedObjContent = allObjContents.map(obj => obj.content).join('\n');

-        // 4.
-Offload the single, large parsing job to the worker if (loaderTextElement) loaderTextElement.textContent = `Processing geometry in background...
-This should be much faster now.`;
+        // 3.
+Offload the parsing to the worker.
+This step can still take time, but the UI will not freeze. if (loaderTextElement) loaderTextElement.textContent = `Processing geometry in background...
+This may take a moment.`;

         objWorker.onmessage = async (event) => {
             if (event.data.error) {